codeenigma/billder/README.md

   },
   // General accountancy settings
   'general' : {
-    'costPadding' : 1.02 // set to 1 to disable, we pad by 2% because AWS convert to GBP with Visa rate },
+    'costPadding' : 1.02, // set to 1 to disable, we pad by 2% because AWS convert to GBP with Visa rate 'includeTax'  : false // flag for if we should include sales tax in rebilling or not },
   // Provider settings
   'provider' : {